| |

 Cooking essentials

-Pot – For a functional minimalist kitchen choose a small pot for boiling eggs and sauces and a bigger pot for soups and cooking pasta.
-If you choose a set of pots in which you have a strainer you can steam your food and you may not need to invest in a separate strainer.
+Pot – For a functional minimalist kitchen, choose one small pot for boiling eggs and sauces, and a bigger stock pot for soups and cooking pasta.
+If you choose a set of pots in which you have a strainer, you can steam your food, and you may not need to invest in a separate strainer.
+Stainless steel is the preferred material for durable, both small and large pots and pans.

-Skillet or a frying pan – Choose a large skillet or a frying pan with edges to use it more versatile.
-I do in one skillet some pasta sauces, crépes and harcha semolina bread.
+Skillet or a frying pan – Choose a large skillet or a frying pan with edges to make it more versatile.
+I do in one skillet some pasta sauces, crépes, and harcha semolina bread, with a wooden spatula.
+I recommend having one cast-iron skillet and one non-stick pan to get started.

 Teatowels as oven mitts – You can use tea towels instead of oven mitts and pot coasters.
 If you have a tea towel strong enough, you can fold it a few times to take the food out of the oven and place it folded on the table under the pot so as not to burn your table.